 Text-to-Speech Reader: ChromeVox

-Purpose: For learners whose, preferred method of learning is through speech.
+Purpose: For students with dyslexia or who have decoding needs, or those whose preferred method of learning is through speech.

 Pro-tip: The ChromeVox text-to-speech feature uses keyboard shortcuts to go through context.
 Check out a list of useful shortcuts here!

 - Go to Chromebook settings